MicroStrategy/embedding-sdk-samples/library_browsing/README.md

     ```
    #### Query parameters

      * **type:** It is type of object to be searched.ex: for report = 3.
-Posible value are defiend in [EnumDSSObjectType](https://lw.microstrategy.com/msdz/msdl/GARelease_Current/docs/ReferenceFiles/reference/com/microstrategy/webapi/EnumDSSXMLObjectTypes.html)
+Possible values are defined in [EnumDSSObjectType](https://lw.microstrategy.com/msdz/msdl/GARelease_Current/docs/ReferenceFiles/reference/com/microstrategy/webapi/EnumDSSXMLObjectTypes.html)

-     * **offset:** is the start point of your response.
+     * **offset:** It is the start point of your response.
 For example, if offset=2, it will return the report data beginning with the second record.
 The default value is 0.

-     * **limit:** is the end point of your response.
+     * **limit:** It is the end point of your response.
 For example, if limit = 500, it will return only 500 records of the report.
 The default value is 1000.

    URL: